 In kindergarten, students will be exposed to significant historical events and people as well as geography through appropriate stories.
 In Upper Elementary, we recommend, as Charlotte Mason did, introducing a stream of British/European history alongside American.

-For geography, we use books from Charlotte Mason Long in 1st grade to begin to understand basic geographic concepts.
+For geography, we use books from Charlotte Mason and Long in 1st grade to begin to understand basic geographic concepts.
 Second and third graders use Holling C. Hollings books to explore the geography of North America.

-4th-6th: In 2019/2020 this class will be finishing up the last part of the American history cycle by reading books about people and events from roughly the early 1900’s through the present.
+4th-6th: In 2019/2020 this class will be finishing up the last part of the American history cycle by reading books about people and events from roughly the early 1900s through the present.
 We highly recommend doing at least one day of European history from the same time period at home.
-The inclusion of formal geography may be limited by the schedule, but will likely begin to explore European history.
+The inclusion of formal geography at school may be limited by the schedule, but will likely begin to explore European history.

 Science: Science in Kindergarten through 3rd grade is a mix of nature study outside, drawing and observing plants and animals, and various living books supplemented with creative projects and interest-driven exploration.
 The essential foundation for later science study is laid in these years by allowing plenty of time and training in observation and delight in creation.
 Our Field Study adventures outdoors are combined with a more book-based nature study block to give plenty of time to build this foundation.

 4th-6th: This class will begin a 3-year rotation of 9 science topics (one per term each year).
 This year’s topics will be Botany, Geology, and Technology and Engineering.